oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ParallelPatterns/dpc_reduce/README.md

 calculation of the number Pi.
 Each rank offloads the computation to an accelerator (GPU/CPU) using Intel DPC++ compiler to compute a partial compution of the number Pi.

+If you run the sample on a CPU as your default device,  you may need to increase the memory allocation for openCL.
+You can do this by setting an environment variable,
+    "CL_CONFIG_CPU_FORCE_PRIVATE_MEM_SIZE=16MB

 ## Key Implementation Details
 The basic DPC++ implementation explained in the code includes accessor,